Godtide/ratings/README.md

-### A simple reward system with rewards received as a tokenzied ERC20 asset
+### A simple  user reward system with rewards received as a tokenzied ERC20 asset

 For security of assets in production environment [KMS](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) is most suitable